Genetically modified organisms authorisation guidance

 To apply for an authorisation of a GMO in GB:

-- Use our regulated products application service to complete the application.
+- Use our regulated products application portal to complete the application.
 This is where you will be asked to upload all the documents to support your application, which will form your dossier.

-- You should also at this stage upload the documentation on the analytical method and any relevant information needed for the reference laboratory to undertake the evaluation of the method.
-If relevant, make reference to any evaluation which may have already been undertaken by the EU Reference laboratory on the GMO in question.
+- As part of the application process, an evaluation of the analytical method supplied by the applicant must be undertaken by the reference laboratory.
+Assimilated Regulation (EC) 1829/2003 establishes the reference laboratory and defines its tasks.
+You should also at this stage upload the documentation on the analytical method and any relevant information needed for the reference laboratory to undertake the evaluation of the method.
+If relevant, make reference to any evaluation which may have already been undertaken by the EU Reference Laboratory on the GMO in question.

 Application requirements